 Apply business logic using code

 Whenever possible, you should first consider applying one of the several declarative process options to define or apply business logic.
-More information: Apply business logic in CDS for Apps
+More information: Apply business logic in Common Data Service

 When a declarative process doesn’t meet a requirement, as a developer you have several options.
 This topic will introduce common options to write code.